 Cherish photographic proof that Santa visited.
 Photo courtesy of Capture the Magic

 Available on iTunes and Google Play

 Once the presents are unwrapped and the paper is bunched up and thrown away, blow your kids minds by letting them think you caught Santa in your living room with the help of this app, which lets you upload a photo of your Christmas tree, presents piled high around it, and import a Santa into the scene.
-From a Santa busy at work barreling through his bag for the perfect present, to one of him looking surprised, or another shushing you to keep his secret, this app (out of many like it) offers more "free" Santa's (12) to add to your creation than its competition, though a 99-cent fee unlocks 13 more.
+From a Santa busy at work barreling through his bag for the perfect present, to one of him looking surprised, or another shushing you to keep his secret, this app (out of many like it) offers more "free" Santa's to add to your creation than its competition, though a small fee unlocks even more.
 Beware of all the annoying pop-up ads that come with this and other free apps.

 Available on iTunes, and Google Play

 Another photo editing tool to show kids Santa was really here!
 Just like Catch Santa, use this service to essentially Photoshop Santa into your lives.
 Merge a photo of your tree laden with gifts with one of their Santa poses (unloading the bag of gifts, standing, smiling, you get the idea), and then share with kids on Christmas Day.
 There are loads of Santa poses from which to choose, as well as a black Santa.
 The price varies.
 While you can get text stickers for free, prices for Santa start at $1.99; a premium upgrade is $4.99 and includes 57 Santas.
 If you create your photo online, prices start at $1.99.
 By the way, come back to the app for Easter or when that first tooth is lost.
 There are Easter Bunny and Tooth Fairy options, too!